Kulaman

 Kulaman is one of the 46 barangays of Malaybalay City.
 It is located in the Upper Pulangi District of the city, bounded to the north by Busdi, to the east by Saint Peter, to the south by Caburacanan, and to the west by Kibalabag.
 According to the 2015 census, Kulaman has a population of 1,341 people, making it one of the smallest in the district.

 Etymology

-According to the residents, the name Kulaman is derived from the Binukid phrase harî agkaulaman, which means "cannot be lowly regarded."
+According to the residents, the name Kulaman is derived from the Binukid phrase hadi agkaulaman, which means "cannot be lowly regarded."
 This description was based on oral lore that the village could always repel attacks by other tribes and nomads, particularly the Magahat.